norgeous/game-off-2022/ideas.md

   - make them only spawn when player is nearby?
   - spawn animation?
     - climb out of hole in wall or ground?
-    - reverse frames of death anim?
+    - reverse frames of death anim

-## ui
-- Showing player health. (hearts? or health bar?)
-- menus uis (start game, pause, options.)
-- maybe classic old style test all sounds menu?
-- inventory?

 ## sound and music